SingCERT issues advisory on 'multiple vulnerabilities' affecting Wi-Fi networks

 This comes after Belgian researchers publicly disclosed multiple vulnerabilities in the Wi-Fi Protected Access (WPA2) protocol.

-SINGAPORE: The Singapore Computer Emergency Response Team (SingCERT) on Tuesday (Oct 17) issued an advisory on the "multiple vulnerabilities" affecting a security potocol commonly used by Wi-Fi networks.
+SINGAPORE: The Singapore Computer Emergency Response Team (SingCERT) on Tuesday (Oct 17) issued an advisory on the "multiple vulnerabilities" affecting a security protocol commonly used by Wi-Fi networks.

 Researchers Mathy Vanhoef and Frank Piessens of Belgian university KU Leuven had on Monday disclosed the bug, saying that "if your device supports Wi-Fi, it is most likely affected".